 Within the context of practice, who has a seat at the table, and what experiences they represent, are particularly pertinent issues when it comes to the role of Equality, Diversity and Inclusion (EDI) in understanding DVA and homicide.
-As previously addressed, specific expertise may be required to understand how victims from minoritized communities might experience help-seeking differently, or how discriminatory attitudes might impact their access to support and intervention (Bent-Goodley, 2013; Chantler et al., 2022).
-Other representation might include specialists with experience in working with victims with disabilities, lesbian, gay, bisexual, trans and queer (LGBTQ) victims, and men.
+As previously addressed, specific expertise may be required to understand how victims from minoritized communities might experience help-seeking differently, or how discriminatory attitudes might impact their access to support and intervention (Bent-Goodley, 2013; [Identifying reference]).
+Other representation might include specialists with experience in working with victims with disabilities, lesbian, gay, bisexual trans and queer (LGBTQ) victims, and men.
 As women account for most victims in DHRs, panels should account for (and credit) feminist knowledge by including DVA services (Dawson, 2021; Sheehy, 2017).
 These issues are not only relevant for analysing how domestic homicide and its causes are understood, but how DVFRs inform community-level change (Websdale, 2012).
-However, testimony is not always credited with equal weight, particularly when it comes to that provided by statutory versus non-statutory agencies (Haines-Delmont et al., 2022).
+However, testimony is not always credited with equal weight, particularly when it comes to that provided by statutory versus non-statutory agencies ([Identifying reference]).